UoB-COMSM0166/2026-group-11/README.md

 ## 3.2 Class Diagram

-The class diagram below shows the main static structure of the game.
-Some parts of the diagram represent JavaScript classes, while others represent modules or controller-style responsibilities.
-This is because the final game uses a mix of object-oriented code and p5.js-style global functions.
+The class diagram below summarises the main static structure of the game.
+It is based on the actual code rather than an ideal design only.
+Some parts, such as `Tower` and `Enemy`, are implemented as classes in the project.
+Others, like wave management and sound control, are closer to modules or controller-style responsibilities.
+We kept them in the diagram because they still play an important role in how the game is organised.

-The main object classes are `Tower`, `Enemy` and the projectile/effect classes. `Tower` stores information such as position, type, level, range, damage and cooldown.
-It also contains behaviour for upgrading, finding targets and attacking. `Enemy` stores health, speed, resistance and path progress, as well as special states such as flying enemies or boss behaviour.
-Projectile and effect objects, such as arrows, lasers and cannon bombs, are created during combat and removed once their animation or damage has finished.
+The most central gameplay class is `Tower`, defined in `tower.js`.
+It stores information such as position, tower type, level, range, damage and cooldown.
+More importantly, it also handles behaviour.
+A tower can upgrade itself, search for enemies, choose different targets depending on its type, and attack when the cooldown allows it.
+Since our four main tower types behave differently, putting this logic inside the class made the code easier to follow.

+`Enemy`, defined in `enemy.js`, is the main class on the other side of combat.
+It stores movement, health, resistances and path progress, but it also includes behaviour such as taking damage, updating position and applying slow effects.
+In our game, enemy behaviour is not completely uniform.
+Boss enemies add more complex logic, including special movement and abilities, so the `Enemy` class ended up carrying both ordinary enemy behaviour and boss-related extensions.

+The combat effect classes are grouped in `towereffect.js`.
+These include `ArrowProjectile`, `Laser`, `CannonBomb`, and several short-lived effect classes such as `ExplosionEffect`, `ArrowHitEffect`, `MagicHitEffect`, `TowerUpgradeEffect` and `TowerSellEffect`.
+These objects are temporary.
+They are created during battle, shown for a short period, and then removed.
+Separating them from `Tower` and `Enemy` helped keep combat feedback more readable.

+Functions in `game_systems.js` manage wave progression, enemy spawning and victory or defeat checks.
+Strictly speaking, this part is more procedural than object-oriented, but in the diagram it is still useful to show it as a system-level component because towers and enemies both depend on the larger game flow.
+The same applies to sound and scene control: they are not the heart of combat, but they support the overall architecture.

-This design follows the object-oriented idea from the workshop that related state and behaviour should be grouped together.
-It is not a deep inheritance hierarchy, but that was intentional.
-For a p5.js game, a flatter structure was easier for our group to understand, test and extend.
+This design is not highly abstract, and that was intentional.
+For a browser game built with p5.js, a flatter structure suited the project better than a complicated inheritance hierarchy.
+It was easier to debug, easier to extend, and easier for the whole group to understand.

 ```mermaid
 classDiagram